brandon-hamilton/creative-resources/README.md

 Click on the individual `.md` files above for details on that topic.

+On mobile, you'll need to click `View code` first to see the `.md` files.

 Continue below for general details and resources.

 ---